 When I got my PhD, women made up <10 percent of the field.
 Today it’s risen to something like 15-20 percent, but that’s still pretty low.
 But with concerted efforts, that can change – we’ve seen it happen in other fields.
 I entered Cornell Engineering as one of 300, but this year’s freshman engineering class at Cornell is 51 percent female!

 Another thing that gives me encouragement is the field of exoplanet science. this is a very young scientific discipline and women are fairly equally represented there.
 In fact IMHO, the best of the best are young females.
 If you look at the demographics of the participants in the various citizen science projects around the globe, women are there in significant numbers.
 In 50 years, IF we’ve managed to fight back the anti-science environment that we see creeping into at least the US culture, I think there will be excellent diversity and representation of all kinds of minorities because we’ve got some wicked hard challenges ahead of us and we will not be able to waste any good ideas.

-Kurt Manwaring: What is SETI and what benefits might we see if it received increased financial support—including serendipitous applicable that reach beyond SETI and into our day-to-day lives?
-How can people get involved and contribute—financially or otherwise?
+What is SETI and what benefits might we see if it received increased financial support?

 Although we’ve tried looking for other things, most SETI observations have concentrated on finding electromagnetic signals at radio, optical, or infrared frequencies.
 Since we are looking for engineered signals rather than natural emissions, we’ve had to build our own detectors since the ones the astronomers use won’t work.
 We are looking at the sky in different ways on different timescales and therefore it’s possible that we might uncover some astrophysics we didn’t expect – although that hasn’t happened yet.